ampaire/weather-app/README.md

 ## Prerequisites
 To comfortably use this project, prior knowledge of the following is ideal
-- Html and Css
+- HTML and CSS
 - Javascript
-- Eslint
+- ESlint
 - Bootstrap 4
 - Webpack
 - Local storage